Valdez loses no-hitter with 2 outs in 9th on Seager homer as Astros beat rival Rangers 4-2

 Valdez entered the game 5-0 in his previous seven starts, all Houston victories.
 He was scratched from his other scheduled start against Texas this season after losing to the Rangers twice in the AL Championship Series last fall.

 Tyler Mahle made his first start for Texas, and first since April 2023 coming off Tommy John surgery.
-The right-hander allowed five hits and a run in five innings.
-He signed a $22 million, two-year contract in December with the Rangers knowing he would rehab most of the season.
+The right-hander allowed five hits and a run in five innings with two strikeouts.
+Mahle (0-1) signed a $22 million, two-year contract in December with the Rangers knowing he would rehab most of the season.

 UP NEXT